ruanxin/template-operator/docs/e2e-test.md

 # Enhanced Deployment Configuration Template for End-to-End Testing

-This document outlines the process of utilizing arguments to imitate specific module behavior to support certain end-to-end (e2e) test scenarios.
+This document outlines how to use arguments to imitate specific module behavior to support certain end-to-end (e2e) test scenarios.

 - `final-state`